Ricky Dineen: Big Boy Foolish

 Dineen still live in Cork City.
 He is currently the music writer and guitarist with Big Boy Foolish, a duo formed with vocalist Liam Heffernan, formerly of Mean Features.
 Given their early 1980s vintage, the band self-describe as "Post punk Geriatrics".
 Because Dineen lives in Cork and Heffernan in Dublin, they collaborate remotely by sending each other ideas and riffs that "gradually [evolve into] tunes".
 According to Heffernan the process began "long before the pandemic made a necessity of distributed teamwork."
 They released their debut single "Horsey!" in In June 2020 described by McGrath-Bryan in The Evening Echo as continuing Dineen's sound "along a grinning, black-humored trajectory".

 In 2021 McGrath-Bryan wrote that they had "spent the last number of years cultivating a body of idiosyncratic, drum machine-propelled tunes that sit somewhere to the left of the current wave of genre revivalism."
 Their second single, "Up the Airy", was released in August 2020, followed by "B-B-F" that December.
 Their single "Nunzerkat", which Dinnen said was the ‘fourth in a trilogy", was released in January 2021 and topped the iTunes Music Store's Irish rock category.
 Their November 2021 single "Bothán" was described as falling "somewhere between their post-punk roots and a mad, spacey take on low, loping country-ish lead guitar."
 The dance influenced track "Sycophant's Dance" was released in late 2022.
 Their debut album "Stall the Ball" was released in early 2024.

 The band released their debut album "Stall the Ball" in January 2024, digitally and on vinyl.
 It was followed by a number of singles and the January 2025 EP "Fear & Foibles".

+Churchfield Boys

+Dineen and ‘Smelly’ O Connell reunited in 2026 as the "Churchfield Boys" to record the one-off song "A little bit awful".
+The track was described by the critic Gedas Babey as "brilliant" and a "dispassionate, desperate narrative yet a song full of compassion.
+Hot Press likened it to ...
+Dry Cleaning but to me it’s more Poison Girls and Siouxsie."